nacojohn/SprintHackND_VibeCode/functions/README.md

 1.  **Install Dependencies**: Navigate to this `functions` directory and run `npm install`.

-2.  **Environment Variables**: This project requires the `API_KEY` environment variable to be set for the functions with your Gemini API key.
-For deployment, this should be configured as a secret.
-For local development, this can be set in an `.env` file within the `functions` directory.
+2.  **Set Gemini API Key**: This project requires your Gemini API key to be set in the Firebase environment configuration.
+From the root directory of the project, run the following command, replacing `YOUR_API_KEY` with your actual key:
+    ```bash
+    firebase functions:config:set gemini.key="YOUR_API_KEY"
+    ```
+    This only needs to be done once per project.

+    **For Local Emulation**: If you are running the functions locally using the Firebase Emulator Suite, you'll need to fetch this configuration.
+Run the following command from the project root:
+    ```bash
+    firebase functions:config:get > functions/.runtimeconfig.json
+    ```
+    This creates a `functions/.runtimeconfig.json` file that the emulator will use to load the config. **Important**: Do not commit the `.runtimeconfig.json` file to version control.

 ## Deployment